 For example, your parent can’t have just given you all their savings in order to qualify for Medicaid – at least not recently.
 Medicaid will actually go look at all your parent’s bank statements over the last five years and examine every little transfer they made.

-Also, if the Medicaid applicant is married, the frail person who has a spouse does not have to deplete his or her income and savings as much as someone who is widowed, divorced or never married.
+Also, if the Medicaid applicant is married, their spouse does not have to entirely deplete his or her income and savings.
 The idea is that the non-frail spouse should not become destitute as a result of this process.

 Misconception #3: Medicaid Will Take Your Parents’ Home